HL7/davinci-epdx/input/pagecontent/cds-hooks.md

 - New Patient presents at Provider
 - Patient returns to Provider
-- Patient presents at Specialist
+- Patient presents at Specialist.

 The hook interaction for these scenarios is:

-* appointment-book
+* appointment-book.

 When a Card is returned from the CDS Hooks appointment-book service by a Health Plan it will provide the following elements:
 - An AppContext that enables the launch of a (pre-registered and credentialed) SMART-on-FHIR to perform the next steps.
 The URL for the Health Plan’s FHIR API
 - A result code indicating the result of a Member Search
 - The returned information MAY include a link to a SMART-on-FHIR App to enable selection of resources by the Clinician that will be written to the Clinician’s EMR system
-- An information card with a human readable interpretation of the Member Search Result
+- An information card with a human-readable interpretation of the Member Search Result
 - The information card MAY include a link to launch the SMART-on-FHIR App using the appContext to enable the Clinician to query information about their patient using the Health Plan’s FHIR API.